Projects-of-Data-Analysis/Walmart-Stock-Data-Analysis-Report/README.md

 #### 3. Annual Performance Analysis
 Purpose: To calculate the minimum, maximum, and average closing prices and total volume per year.
 Technique: Uses <code>strftime('%Y', Date)</code> for grouping by year.
 Explanation: By grouping data by year, this query aggregates <code>MIN(Close), MAX(Close), AVG(Close)</code>, and <code>SUM(Volume)</code> to evaluate annual trends.
 It reveals how Walmart’s stock performed over time, highlighting years with significant growth, decline, or high trading activity.
-For instance, a year with a high maximum price and volume might indicate a bullish market or corporate milestone.
+For instance, a year with a high maximum price and volume might indicate a bullish market or a corporate milestone.

 #### 4. Monthly Average Price Change
 Purpose: To calculate the average closing price per month.